During the devastating bushfires of 2019-20, fire services across Australia fought tirelessly to protect communities, property and infrastructure.

 When the Currowan bushfire threatened our Shoalhaven Pumped Hydro Scheme in January 2020, both volunteer and government fire services were there to defend our infrastructure and neighbouring properties, and our team was able to assist by providing vital water to refill firefighting trucks.

 Shoalhaven consists of two pumped storage hydropower stations at Bendeela and Kangaroo Valley.
 The NSW Rural Fire Service (RFS) and Fire and Rescue NSW attended both stations as the fire passed through the Bendeela station and then onto properties near the Kangaroo Valley station.

-We are working with the RFS to ensure we can provide access to our stations when required and so we can continue to support our community during bushfire season.
+Origin worked with the RFS to make sure we could provide access to our stations when required and continue to support our community during bushfire season.